 (FTP) When listing an FTP directory, this switch forces a name-only view.
-This is especially useful if the user wants to machine-parse the contents of an FTP directory since the normal directory view doesn't use a standard look or format.
-When used like this, the option causes a NLST command to be sent to the server instead of LIST.
+Especially useful if you want to machine-parse the contents of an FTP directory since the normal directory view doesn't use a standard look or format.

-Note: Some FTP servers list only files in their response to NLST; they do not include sub-directories and symbolic links.
+This option causes an FTP NLST command to be sent.
+Some FTP servers list only files in their response to NLST; they do not include subdirectories and symbolic links.